matthesrieke/nasa-wwj-maven/README.md

 ## Example pom.xml

 This POM can serve as a skeleton for a project.
-It includes unpacking of native libraries (e.g. jogl and gluegen), creating executable scripts and preparing an assembly (you will need an assemble.xml in src/main/config)
+It includes unpacking of native libraries (e.g. jogl and gluegen) and creating executable scripts.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>